DavidWaumsley/Bistro11ty/events/event1.md

 ## Tip

- VSCode supports Emmet autocompletes, but you need to set it for it to work in .njk files.
+ - VSCode supports Emmet autocompletes, but you need to set it for it to work in .njk files.
+ - You have to watch what is in you _site folder.
+What you delete in you root is not removed.